Square (video game company): Subsidiaries

-Square's first Western branch, Square Soft, was established in 1989 in Redmond, Washington for publishing and development support.
-A second Western R&D subsidiary called Square LA was founded in 1995 in Marina del Rey, California, and was renamed Square USA in 1996.
-In 1997, a second branch of Square USA was opened in Honolulu, Hawaii to focus on new interactive entertainment research.
+In 1989, Square established Square Soft in Redmond, Washington, to provide development and publishing support in the West.
+After opening their North American offices, Square began publishing selected titles under the "SquareSoft" brand.
+As Square moved its projects to PlayStation in 1994, a second Western R&D subsidiary called Square LA was founded in August 1995 in Marina del Rey, California, renamed Square USA in October 1996.
+Square Soft itself would notably develop Secret of Evermore in 1995 for the Super Nintendo and later moved to Costa Mesa, California near Square USA.
+In 1997, a second Square USA branch was opened in Honolulu, Hawaii to focus on new interactive entertainment research, going on to help with CGI development on Parasite Eve and Final Fantasy IX.
 Square Europe was founded in 1998 in London, England, focusing on publishing in Europe.
-Square also partnered with several different distribution partners in Europe, including Crave Entertainment, Infogrames (later Atari Europe), and Ubisoft.